hbschlegel/TDCI-CAP/doc/src/manual.md

 ## TDCI input

 TDCI expects both `MatrixElements.faf` and `input` to be in the current working directory.
-Sample tdci input files can be found in the test/tests folder, or in the section below.
-To perform a tdci simulation, simply execute the tdci binary (or sbatch script) from inside the job directory.
+Sample TDCI input files can be found in the test/tests folder, or in the section below.
+To perform a TDCI simulation, simply execute the tdci binary (or sbatch script) from inside the job directory.
-We recommend separating the gaussian and tdci job directories, and creating a [symbolic link (symlink)](https://en.wikipedia.org/wiki/Symbolic_link) to the MatrixElements.faf in your tdci directory.
+We recommend separating the Gaussian and TDCI job directories, and creating a [symbolic link (symlink)](https://en.wikipedia.org/wiki/Symbolic_link) to the MatrixElements.faf in your TDCI job directory.
 Here's how to set up a TDCI job directory in the recommended way.
 We assume that the Gaussian calculation is performed inside a directory called `gaussian_h2o`.

 ```bash